mjstealey/singularity-in-docker/singularity-registry/README.md

 The scripts provided here make use of the [singularityhub/sregistry](https://github.com/singularityhub/sregistry) source code and alter the deployment of it to be run in docker locally.

+The code has been tested in macOS and Linux on CentOS 7.
+Configuration choices may be particular depending on platform, and whether or not the hostname is DNS resolvable.

 ### Configuration

 The `deploy-sregistry.sh` script makes the assumption that [installation dependencies](https://singularityhub.github.io/sregistry/install) are satisfied on the local machine.